majkinetor/redserver/README.md

 -------

 - **Constant PUBLIC**
 In `Vagrantfile`, set it to true to create `public_network` with IP issued by a DHCP or false to create host only network.
-The default is `false` - private network will be created with the hard coded IP addresses 193.168.0.10 && 11 for dominator and redserver.
+The default is `false` - private network will be created with the hard coded IP addresses 193.168.0.10 & 11 for dominator and redserver.
 Vagrant plugin [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) adds this IP to hosts files so that you can access server using names defined in Vagrantfile (this works only for private network).
 - **PROXY variables**
-Plugin `vagrant-proxyconf` propagates local proxy config which it gets from standard linux environment variables.
+Plugin [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf) is used to propagate local proxy config which it gets from standard linux environment variables to all virtual machines.
 In Windows, define those manually.
 - **Vagrant plugins**
 You can disable automated plugin download if you comment out line `plugins` close to the start of the `Vagrantfile`.
 This will disable some features, most notably Windows provisioning for dominator may fail because Virtualbox feature "shared folders" requires synchronization between Virtualbox version and its Guest tools.
-This process is otherwise automated using [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest).
-Plugin [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf) is used to propagate proxy settings to all machines.
+This process is otherwise automated using [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest)
 Ansible
 -------